mustafaarif/workshops/containers-hpc/python-build/README.md

 There are various options to satisfy Python build requirements.

-A. Find out if there is any official Python container which provides Python 3.8.2 (recommended)
+* Find out if there is any official Python container which provides Python 3.8.2 (recommended) ** Quick build wit least effort.

-B. Otherwise, build Python on top of desired OS.
+* Otherwise, build Python on top of desired OS.
+** Requires effort, but offers flexibility of choosing various optimization paramteres.

 ## Option 01 (Build from Python Container)